benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 ## Step 2: Build homolog trees

-I used Macse for the dna alignment.
-Macse does not have multithread running options, so I wrote individual running bash files to run them in parallel.
+I used Macse for the DNA alignment.
+Macse does not have multithread running options, so I wrote individual bash files to run them in parallel.

 ##### To write bash files